 Barcelona locals often use taxis to get around the city, and there’s a reason for that: they’re affordable and convenient, especially after midnight on weekdays when the metro has stopped running.

-Most of the time you won’t have any issues finding a free taxi on the street (look for the green light) but MyTaxi has the advantage it lets you easily book a ride in advance, and pay for it directly right from the app.
+Most of the time you won’t have any issues finding a free taxi on the street (look for the green light) but FreeNow has the advantage of letting you easily book a ride in advance, and pay for it directly right from the app.

 Concerned your high-school Spanish won’t get you very far in Barcelona?
 While many people speak English well, there will likely be a few occasions when you’ll need Spanish to communicate.
 Google Translate lets you take a photo of the menu, or type or talk into your phone, and it will display or speak back a translated version for easy sharing.